Recreation Management

 7. Apply various operational strategies for planning, implementing and evaluating a recreational event or program.

-8. Lead and facilitate diverse groups using the theoretical frameworks, skills and attributes characteristic of recreation management.
+8. Facilitate diverse groups using the theoretical frameworks, skills and attributes characteristic of recreation management.

 9. Demonstrate effective communication skills in diverse public and interpersonal settings.